-The results of the Group for the year ended 31 December 2022 are set out in the consolidated statement of profit or loss and other comprehensive income on pages 67 to 68 of this annual report.
+The results of the Group for the year ended 31 December 2023 are set out in the consolidated statement of profit or loss and other comprehensive income on pages 65 to 66 of this annual report.

-The Company has adopted a policy on payment of dividends in compliance with code provision E.1.5 of the CG Code, which establishes an appropriate procedure on declaring and recommending the dividend payment of the Company.
+The Company has adopted a policy on payment of dividends in compliance with code provision F.1.1 of the CG Code, which establishes an appropriate procedure on declaring and recommending the dividend payment of the Company.
 The Company will declare and/or recommend a payment of dividends to the Shareholders after considering the Company's ability to pay dividends, which will depend upon, among other things, its actual and expected financial results, cash flow, general business conditions and strategies, current and future operations, statutory, contractual and regulatory restrictions and so on.
-The Board has complete discretion on whether to pay a dividends, the form, frequency and amount will depend upon the operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors of and affecting the Group.
+The Board has complete discretion on whether to pay a dividend, subject to the Shareholders' approval, where applicable.
+Even if the Board decides to recommend and pay dividends, the form, frequency and amount will depend upon the operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors of and affecting the Group.
 The Board may also consider declaring special dividends from time to time, in addition to the interim and/or final dividends.
 The Company shall review and reassess the dividend policy and its effectiveness on a regular basis or as required.

-The Board does not recommend any payment of a final dividend for the year ended 31 December 2022 (2021: nil).
+The Board does not recommend any payment of a final dividend for the year ended 31 December 2023 (2022: nil).